TykTechnologies/tyk-docs/tyk-docs/content/shared/gateway-config.md

 Disabling the sentinel based rate limiter will make rate-limit calculations happen on-thread and therefore offers a staggered cool-down and a smoother rate-limit experience for the client.
 For example, you can slow your connection throughput to regain entry into your rate limit.
 This is more of a “throttle” than a “block”.
 The standard rate limiter offers similar performance as the sentinel-based limiter.
 This is disabled by default.

+### enable_rate_limit_smoothing
+ENV: <b>TYK_GW_ENABLERATELIMITSMOOTHING</b><br />
+Type: `bool`<br />

+EnableRateLimitSmoothing enables or disables rate limit smoothing.
+The rate smoothing is only supported on the Redis Rate Limiter, or the Sentinel Rate Limiter, as both algorithms implement a sliding log.

 ### enable_non_transactional_rate_limiter
 ENV: <b>TYK_GW_ENABLENONTRANSACTIONALRATELIMITER</b><br />